chinesedfan/You-Dont-Know-Axios/README.md

 axios.defaults.adapter // [Function: httpAdapter] or [Function: xhrAdapter]
 ```

 If you want to set `adapter` explicitly, note that axios makes an alias from http adapter to xhr adapter in browser.
 Therefore, remember to configure your bundler properly.
-Refer [Webpack's target](https://webpack.js.org/configuration/target/).
+Refer to Webpack's [target](https://webpack.js.org/configuration/target/) or [resolve.alias](https://webpack.js.org/configuration/resolve/#resolvealias).

 ```js
 axios(url, {